Skip to main content

 Important

-Do not use reverse pressure softening if you have mastitis, blocked ducts or a breast abscess.
+Do not use reverse pressure softening if you have a breast abscess, mastitis or blocked ducts.

 How to do reverse pressure softening

 The main aim is to make the areola very soft around the base of your nipple.
-This makes the areola softer so your baby can latch more easily.
+This will help your baby to attach more easily.

 Follow these steps: